Compaction for two models of logarithmic-depth trees: Analysis and Experiments: Recursive trees

 We define the exponential generating function $T(z) = \sum_{n\geq 1} T_n \frac{z^n}{n!}$, where $T_n$ corresponds to the number of trees containing $n$ nodes \emph{i.e.} of \emph{size} $n$.
 Using the now classical \emph{symbolic method} from Analytic Combinatorics, from the latter unambiguous specification we deduce the following functional equation satisfied by $T(z)$:

 The unique power series solution satisfying $T(0)=0$ is

 whose dominant singularity is $\rho=1$.
 Finally, we get the value $T_n = (n-1)!$.

 Let $\mathcal{T}_n$ be the class of recursive trees of size $n$; the size of a tree $\tau$ is defined as the number of its nodes and is denoted by $|\tau|$.
 Let $X_n$ be the size of the compacted tree corresponding to a random recursive tree $\tau$ of size $n$.
-In other words, $X_n$ is the number of distinct fringe subtree-shapes in $\tau$.
-We define $\mathcal{P}$ as the set of P\'olya trees.
-This set of trees corresponds to the possible shapes of the recursive trees, once the increasing labeling has been removed.
+In other words, $X_n$ is the number of distinct fringe subtree shapes in $\tau$.
+We define $\mathcal{P}$ as the set of P\'olya trees, \textit{i.e.}, non-plane unlabeled trees such that the degrees of their nodes are arbitrary.
+This class of trees is presented in detail in Drmota's book~\cite[Section 1.2.5]{Drmota09}. and it corresponds to the possible shapes of the recursive trees, once the increasing labeling has been removed.
 We denote by $\mathcal{P}_{\leq n}$ the set of all P\'olya trees with size at most $n$.
 Then we have

-Recall that the tree $t$ corresponds to a tree-shape, it is unlabeled, while $\tau$ is a recursive tree and therefore is increasingly labeled.
+Recall that the tree $t$ corresponds to a tree shape, it is unlabeled, while $\tau$ is a recursive tree and therefore is increasingly labeled.

-Now for a given P\'olya tree $t\in \mathcal{P}$ let us consider a perturbed combinatorial class $\mathcal{S}_t$ that contains all recursive trees except for those that contain a $t$-shape as a (fringe) subtree.
+Now, for a given P\'olya tree $t\in \mathcal{P}$ let us consider a perturbed combinatorial class $\mathcal{S}_t$ that contains all recursive trees except for those that contain a $t$-shape as a (fringe) subtree.
 The corresponding exponential generating function satisfies the differential equation